How to Lower Chlorine Levels in the Pool

 An easy (and free!) way to dissipate chlorine in your pool is to let good ol’ Mother Nature do the work.
 Uncovering your pool and exposing the water to direct sunlight can help lower high chlorine levels in the pool.
 How is this possible?
 Simple!
 The sun's UV rays react with the chlorine in your pool, releasing chlorine gas into the atmosphere.
 If you use stabilizer or conditioner (Cyanuric Acid) in the pool, this method may not be as effective, and can take longer.
 The same holds true if you have a pool in a shaded yard that doesn't see much sunlight.

 If you want to try this method, stop chlorinating your pool.
-Leave your pool uncovered, and keep an eye out on your chlorine levels with a testing kit.
-Just remember, if your chlorine levels fall into the ideal range of 2.0-4.0 ppm, then it’s time to resume regular chlorination.
+Leave your pool uncovered, turn off or remove any chlorine dispensers, and keep an eye out on your chlorine levels with a testing kit.
+Just remember, if your chlorine levels fall into the ideal range of 2.0–4.0 ppm, then it’s time to resume regular chlorination.
 This will ensure continued sanitization of your pool.

 BONUS TIP: Speaking of sunshine, warmer temperatures encourage bacteria growth, which can speed up chlorine consumption.
 If warmer weather is not in the forecast, look into other ways to help heat up the pool water.